Klipper3d/klipper/docs/Load_Cell.md

 toolhead.

 #### `force_safety_limit`
-This is the maximum absolute force, relative to `reference_tare_counts`, that the probe will allow while homing or probing.
+This is the maximum force, relative to `reference_tare_counts`, that will be allowed while probing.
 If the MCU sees this force exceeded it will shut down the printer with the error `!!
-Load cell
-endstop: too much force!`.
-There are a number of ways this can be triggered:
+Load Cell Probe Error: load exceeds safety limit`.
+There are a number of ways this could be triggered:

 The first risk this protects against is picking too large of a value for `drift_filter_cutoff_frequency`.
-This can cause the drift filter to filter out a probe event and continue the homing move.
+This can cause the drift filter to filter out a probe event and continue the move.
 If this happens the `force_safety_limit` acts as a backup protection.

 The second problem is probing repeatedly in one place.
 Klipper does not retract the probe when doing a single `PROBE` command.
 This can result in force applied to the toolhead at the end of a probing cycle.
 Because external forces can vary greatly between probing locations, `load_cell_probe` performs a tare before beginning each probe.
-If you repeat the `PROBE` command, load_cell_probe will tare the endstop at the current force.
-Multiple cycles of this will result in ever increasing force on the toolhead.
-`force_safety_limit` stops this cycle from running out of control.
+If you repeat the `PROBE` command, load_cell_probe will tare at the current force.
+Multiple cycles of this will result in ever increasing force on the toolhead. `force_safety_limit` stops this cycle from running out of control.

 Another way this run away can happen is damage to a strain gauge.
 If the metal part is permanently bent it will change the `reference_tare_counts` of the